lettersmatter/bldlight/README.md

 make
 ```

-## Add new bloody devices
+## Some commands for debug

-1. Get USB PID of device:
+Get USB PID of device:
 ```
 lsusb -d 09da: | cut -d ' ' -f6 | cut -d ':' -f2
 ```

+## Edits to add another mouse

-2. Add that PID to Mouce.h & Mouce.cpp
+Add PID to mouselist.hpp

-Mouse.h: add line with PID and add name to COMPATIBLE_PIDS variable as all the other mouses.
+add line with PID and add name to COMPATIBLE_PIDS variable as all the other mouses.

-Mouse.cpp: add 3 lines: case, name and break; as all the other mouses.
+add 3 lines: case, name and break; as all the other mouses.

 ## Run example
 ```
-sudo ./bloody
+sudo ./bldlight

 Available devices:
 36:Bloody V7
 Enter device address: 36